 - 8.5.1 Electronic fuel-injection systems: Flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine backfire flame arrester test standards must be installed.
 If not equipped with an airflow sensor, the ducting between the flame arrestor and throttle body may be modified or aftermarket.
 If originally equipped with an airflow sensor, the ducting may be modified or aftermarket between the flame arrestor and airflow sensor.
 Modifications to the airflow downstream of the airflow sensor are not allowed.
 All portions of the intake manifold must remain as originally equipped.
-Units where a ribbon system is employed as the OEM flame arresting device may have the ribbon removed so long as airflow is not increased and sufficient flame suppression is achieved by the air filter.
+Units where a ribbon system is employed as the OEM flame arresting device may have the ribbon removed so long as airflow passage is not increased and sufficient flame suppression is achieved by the air filter.
 An aftermarket part may be used to retain OEM airflow specifications.
+The allowance for this provision is not negated if any sales literature or product description defines the part or kit as performance enhancing.
 No modifications to the turbocharger and supercharger system, if applicable, are allowed. - 8.5.2 Carbureted induction systems: Flame arrestors that meet USCG, UL-1111 or SAE J-1928 Marine backfire flame arrester test standards must be installed.
 Carburetor jets (replaceable type), needle valves and needle valve springs may be changed.
 Choke may be removed provided additional air intake for the engine is not created.
 Aftermarket primer system may be installed.
 No other carburetor modifications will be allowed. - 8.5.3 Fuel injectors and fuel pump must remain stock as furnished by the manufacturer.
+Fuel test sensor mounts may remain on watercraft during competition so long as the sensor is removed.